10 Best Business Computers: Ideal For Small Business Owners

 It’s not just about looking good—although, with its sleek design, it certainly does—it’s also about getting things done smoothly.

-The in-built camera of this business machine is one feature that I have truly liked.
+The built-in camera of this business machine is one feature that I have truly liked.
 Though it does not have a physical privacy cover, it extends outward and retracts when not in use as a privacy shutter.

 The Dell Inspiron 27 comes with a 1080p display, which is pretty standard.
 The base model has a matte, non-touch screen, but the one I tested had a glossy touchscreen instead.

-One thing to watch out for is the “screen door effect,” where faint lines appear because of the gaps between pixels.
+One more thing to watch out for is the “screen door effect,” where faint lines appear because of the gaps between pixels.
 It’s not too noticeable on the Inspiron 27, but if you do see it, it can be distracting.

-All-in-one computers with higher resolutions like 1440p or 4K cost a lot more.
+All-in-one computers with higher resolutions, like 1440p or 4K, cost a lot more.
 But with tech getting better and more affordable, the Inspiron 27’s display might start feeling outdated sooner rather than later.

 As for the speakers, they’re fine for basic tasks.
 The sound can be a bit tinny, which isn’t ideal for a full audio experience.